arcctgx/lfmedit/README.md

 `lfmedit.sh` and `lfmbatchedit.sh` allow sending scrobble edit requests from the command line, which makes it possible to automate the editing process.

+These scripts were created to support way of working based on an Last.fm scrobble export.
+The idea is to have the export data under version control, introduce local changes using dedicated tooling and finally apply these changes on Last.fm end using `lfmbatchedit.sh`.

 ## Using the scripts

 ### Requirements